neverset123/DataModeling/README.md

 ## SQL database
-database is a collection of tables, each talbe represents one entity type. a very popular example database is Sakila in Star Schema.
+database is a collection of tables, each table represents one entity type.

 advantages:
 - ease of use SQL